QuTech-Delft/cQASM-spec/README.md

 expect scalar qubit references as arguments may be called with tuples of qubits
 instead: this is implicitly expanded to a "comma-separated list" of piecewise-applied functions, which will be executed in parallel if used inside a braced block, or sequentially if used inside parentheses.

-Long idle times can be specified using a builtin "skip" function, similar to 1.x's `skip` gate.
-1.x's `wait` gate (essentially a barrier) is not defined as part of the language, and should instead be written as a primitive function.
-This is because cQASM 2.0 has no notion of gate or instruction duration, making a `wait` builtin no different from any other function.
-Also, while quantum hardware always has some kind of delay instruction, a barrier like 1.x's `wait` is purely a scheduler directive.
+cQASM 2.0 leaves the exact definition of "sequential" and "parallel" to the target.
+For instance, a compiler may not define any difference between them at its input, because it will do the scheduling automatically, whereas a timing-aware simulator might define parallel operations to start at the same time and sequential operations to start in consecutive cycles, with a primitive function that has a configurable duration, like 1.x's skip gate.
+The only requirement is that the program behaves as if all units are evaluated left-to-right, regardless of schedule.

+# WIP from here on

 Terminology
 -----------